 Introduction to Portland

-Portland, Oregon was called North America’s "Best Big City" by Money Magazine.
-Among the factors that make Portland a city worthy of this title are its thriving cultural scene, outstanding natural beauty, world-class dining, and efficient public transportation.
+Portland, Oregon has a thriving cultural scene, outstanding natural beauty, world-class dining and efficient public transportation.
 Portland’s history starts out on a dark note: Many bar and hotel owners kidnapped young men and sold them to ship captains.
 The beginning of the 20th century brought secure lumber mill jobs and money from the California Gold Rush, stabilizing the economy.
 Where once a seedy waterfront stood, today Portland’s pedestrian-friendly downtown and limits on growth have made it a comfortable place to live.